openvinotoolkit/datumaro/docs/user_manual.md

 #### TensorFlow

 The plugin provides support of TensorFlow Detection API format, which includes boxes and masks.

+**Dependencies**

-It depends on TensorFlow, which can be installed with `pip`:
+The plugin depends on TensorFlow, which can be installed with `pip`:

 ```bash
 pip install tensorflow